 We don’t do grade levels, but if you’re wondering what radical unschooling 10th grade-ish style looks like, here’s our 15-year-old daughter’s plan.

 As part of an iHomeschool Network series in January 2014, we’re sharing how our radical unschooling family “teaches” – or, really, learns – language arts, math, science, history and fine arts.
 Today, find out how history, geography and world cultures, traditionally thought of as “social studies,” happen in our lives.

-Sarah is the proud owner of a GIGANTIC wall map of the world, thanks to our church clearing out its former library.
+Sarah is the proud owner of a GIGANTIC wall map of the world, thanks to a local organization clearing out its former library.
 She’s thrilled!